Support for inclusive education can involve many things, including:

 - They can identify ways to give children with disabilities opportunities to make friends or to be supported by other children.

-- They have a responsibility to coordinate SEPs and the services and supports some children will receive.
+- They have a responsibility to coordinate PLPs and the services and supports some children will receive.

-The resource and methods teacher is someone that you should get to know quite well.
-Your knowledge and expertise’s about your child will be helpful to the resource teacher in working out ways your child can be fully included in the school.
-Be aware that the resource teacher should not be seen to be your child’s teacher.
-Unfortunately, in some schools, children with disabilities are grouped together and taught by resource teachers in what are sometimes called “resource rooms”.
+The EST-Resource is someone that you should get to know quite well.
+Your knowledge and expertise’s about your child will be helpful to the EST-Resource in working out ways your child can be fully included in the school.
+Be aware that the EST-Resource should not be seen to be your child’s teacher.
+Unfortunately, in some schools, children with disabilities are grouped together and taught by EST-Resource in what are sometimes called “resource rooms”.
 This is something that should not be happening within an inclusive education system.

 - Assist with the physical needs of a child with a disability